What are the top attractions and things to do in Veliko Tarnovo, Bulgaria? From Tsarevets Fortress to Gurko Street, this post has them all.

 Although it’s not a particularly large city, there are plenty of things to do in Veliko Tarnovo.
-People sometimes call it the “City of the Tsars” because it used to be the medieval capital of the Second Bulgarian Empire.
+People sometimes call it the “City of the Tsars” because it used to be the Second Bulgarian Empire’s medieval capital.

-Bulgaria has a few great cities, most notably the capital city Sofia and Plovdiv.
-Veliko Tarnovo, however, is right up there.
-Its Old Town, medieval architecture, as well as beautiful natural scenery, make it one of the top Bulgaria cities to visit.
+Bulgaria has a few great cities, most notably the capital city, Sofia and Plovdiv.
+Veliko Tarnovo, however, is right up there – especially the Veliko Tarnovo Old Town.
+Its medieval architecture, beautiful natural scenery, and accommodation choices for every budget make it one of the top Bulgaria cities to visit.

-The Old Town and surrounding hills are where you’ll find the majority of the top sights in Veliko Tarnovo.
-Filled with tourist highlights, it’s a pleasant place to explore on foot.
+The Old Town and surrounding hills are where you’ll find most of the top sights in Veliko Tarnovo—filled with tourist highlights, and it’s a pleasant place to explore on foot.

 Additionally, this vast fortress also comprised more than 400 residential houses, about 20 churches, and four monasteries.

-The show is held year-round and takes place in rain or shine.
-It doesn’t, however, take place every single day.
+The show is held year-round and takes place rain or shine.
+It doesn’t take place every single day.
 So, you either have to be lucky to see it during your visit or plan your visit around show dates.
 This audiovisual spectacle is free on public holidays, while there’s also an option to book private viewings for a fee.
-Free shows can be watched from Tsar Asen I Square right in front of the Tsarevets Fortress main gate.
+Free shows can be watched from Tsar Asen I Square, right in front of the Tsarevets Fortress main gate.

-You can find a full overview of the Veliko Tarnovo Sound and Light show program here.
+You can find a complete overview of the Veliko Tarnovo Sound and Light show program here.

-Named in commemoration of a Russian General with the elaborate name of Iosif Vladimirovich Romeyko-Gurko, who liberated Veliko Tarnovo in 1877 during the Russo-Turkish War, Gurko Street is one of the prettiest streets in the Old Town.
+Named to commemorate a Russian General with the elaborate name of Iosif Vladimirovich Romeyko-Gurko, who liberated Veliko Tarnovo in 1877 during the Russo-Turkish War, Gurko Street is one of the prettiest streets in the Old Town.

 Numerous gorgeous old buildings line this historic paved and cobbled street.
-It makes for a wonderful stroll and offers glimpses of the Yantra River along which it runs.
+It makes for a beautiful stroll and offers glimpses of the Yantra River along which it runs.

 The area was renovated dramatically in the 1980s, recreating the bustling vibe of its heyday a century earlier.
-Now, the marketplace consists of beautifully restored houses, which house various workshops for everything from pottery and wood carving to weaving, painting, copper working and knife making.
+The marketplace consists of beautifully restored houses, which house various workshops for everything from pottery and wood carving to weaving, painting, copper working, and knife making.

-They would rule the country for several decades; a time now referred to as the Second Bulgarian Empire.
+They would rule the country for several decades, now referred to as the Second Bulgarian Empire.

 While first calling themselves Emperor, they’d later change their title to Tsar.
 Veliko Tarnovo was the capital of their realm.

-From the Asen Dynasty Monument, there’s a fantastic view of the Old Town with its building-covered hillsides.
+There’s a fantastic view of the Old Town from the Asen Dynasty Monument with its building-covered hillsides.

 Across the Yantra River from Tsarevets lies Trapezitsa Hill, home to the second medieval fortress in Veliko Tarnovo.
 Unlike Tsarevets, however, it’s mainly in ruins.